Skip to content

 What to expect from virtual work experience

-Although there are opportunities to go into the workplace for your work experience there are also a lot now being offered as a virtual experience - that is online, with no actual visits to work places.
+Actually going into a workplace for your work experience is a great way to see what it is really like but there are also now a lot of opportunities being offered as a virtual experience - that is online, with no actual visits to work places.

 Not quite the same experience perhaps but there is still a lot you can get out of a virtual opportunity.